 It is a plain and not too commodious a building for the purpose intended, which is therein to bring all civil and criminal suits of the district.
-Its length is 45 yards, and its breadth as many feet; but it was added to in 1853, and in the Court of Appeals room sat the Legislative Council or Upper House of Parliament.
+Its length is forty-five yards, and its breadth as many feet; but it 94 schools.

+was added to in 1853, and in the Court of Appeals room sat the Legislative Council of Upper House of Parliament.